TheFox/mbdb.php/README.md

 Read `.mbdb` files using PHP.

 The `.mbdb` file extension is associated with the Apple iTunes, the standard manage application for iOS devices.
 A `.mbdb` file contains a list of files, that are stored in the backup of the iOS device.
-The MBDB database was introduced in iTunes 9.2.
+The MB database was introduced in iTunes 9.2.

 ## Project Outlines